felixcuello/neovim-cursor/README.md

 A Neovim plugin to integrate the Cursor AI agent CLI directly into your editor.
 Toggle a terminal running `cursor agent` with a simple keybinding and send visual selections for AI assistance.

-This was created using cursor.
+This was created using cursor 😊 basically to met my requirements of having a cursor agent in the CLI.

 ## Features